sasadangelo/k8s-cluster/README.md

 This is a tool I use to play with K8s clusters on my MacOS using Vagrant and Virtual Box.

 I started from the [following project](https://github.com/ecomm-integration-ballerina/kubernetes-cluster/) that I fixed to work with K8s 1.6 API.
-I reworked the code to have the setup on more than one script instead of on one big Vagrantfile hard to read.
+I reworked the code to have the setup on more than one script instead of on one big Vagrantfile hard to read and separate it from the configuration.

 ## Pre-requisites